Status of this Document

 1.1.
 Objectives and Scope

-The objective of this specification is to provide a machine to machine API that conveys the information needed for an entity metadata consumer to understand all the changes to entity metadata across the lifecycle of an entity.
+The objective of this specification is to provide a machine to machine API that conveys the information needed for an Entity Metadata Consumer to understand all the changes to entity metadata across the lifecycle of an entity.
 The intended audiences are Entity Metadata Providers who curate and publish entity metadata within an area of interest, Entity Metadata Consumers who use the entity metadata, and developers who create applications and tools that help consumers connect to entity metadata from providers.

 Work that is out of scope of this API includes the recommendation or creation of any descriptive metadata formats, and the recommendation or creation of metadata search APIs or protocols.
-The diverse domains represented across the entity metadata already have successful standards fulfilling these use cases.
+The diverse domains represented across entity metadata already have standards fulfilling these use cases.
 Also out of scope is optimization of the transmission mechanisms providing access points for consumers to query.

 1.2.
 Use Cases

 The following three use cases motivate this specification.
-They are drawn from workflows needed by libraries, museums, galleries, and archives.
+They are drawn from workflows needed by libraries, museums, and archives.

 1.2.1.
-Entity Change Activities List
+Change Tracking

 1.2.2.
 Local Cache of Labels